jw120/movie-vote/README.md

   + Get first component on screen - DONE
   + Stateless functional components - DONE
   + get components React-bootstrapped - DONE
-  + tests for components? - STARTED
+  + tests for components? - DONE
   + Add callbacks and connect states.
 Add react-devtools?

 * 3. server and sockets

+* implement feedback and disabling voting agter voting
 * name vs displayName in component tests
 * tests for callbacks?
 * Check propTypes does something (change a type and see warning?
 In tests?)